frostdev-ops/frostdev-recipe-generator/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitLab or contact the project maintainer at your.email@example.com.
+For any questions or suggestions, please open an issue on GitLab or contact the project maintainer at magnus@frostdev.io.
-## Generating an Executable

-To generate an executable (.exe) file for the Wowid Recipe Generator, follow these steps:

-1. Ensure you have `pyinstaller` installed:
-    ```sh
-    pip install pyinstaller
-    ```

-2. Navigate to the project directory:
-    ```sh
-    cd wowid-recipe-generator
-    ```

-3. Run `pyinstaller` to generate the executable:
-    ```sh
-    pyinstaller --onefile generator.py
-    ```

-4. The executable will be created in the `dist` directory:
-    ```sh
-    dist/generator.exe
-    ```

-You can now distribute the `generator.exe` file to users who can run the Wowid Recipe Generator without needing to install Python or any dependencies.